lachlanhurst/balance-robot-pybullet-sim/README.md

 # Self balancing robot simulation

 ## What / Why
-This repository contains the code necessary to run a simulation of a two wheeled self balancing robot.
+This repository contains the code for running a simulation of a two wheeled self balancing robot.
 The robot uses a Linear–quadratic regulator (LQR) controller to maintain balance.
-All code needed to run the simulation in a PyBullet Real-Time Physics Simulation environment is included in this repository.
+Simulation is performed in the PyBullet Real-Time Physics environment.

 Why?
 The aim is to eventually switch the LQR controller implementation out for a neutral network trained through reinforcement learning.
-However, for now this simulation is for testing that a simulation can accurately model real world behavior when given the same inputs including robot physical characteristics, LQR gains, etc.
+However, for now this simulation is for testing that a simulation can accurately model [real world behavior](https://youtu.be/hfWJueCT_B8?si=km-ZGz6Nk78RbIZo) when given the same inputs including robot physical characteristics, LQR gains, etc.

 ![Animation of robot balancing in virtual simulation](./docs/balance_robot_sim.gif)